 However, the $u$ terms alone may explain only a small portion of the variance of $y_t$, particularly in situations with high persistence.
 This is why we introduce the response lags as additional predictors; these amplify the signal in our model and consequently improve the forecast of $y_t$.
-We list some important facts that capture how misspecification affects coefficient estimation and feature selection. \begin{fact} (on the ARMA residuals) ($a$) $E(v_t|\mathbf{u}_t)=0$; ($b$) $E(\mathbf{u}_ty_{t-l})=\pmb{0}$, $\forall$ $l\geq1$, and $E(u_{it}y_{t-l}|u_{it-1}y_{t-l-1},u_{it-2}y_{t-l-2},\dots)=0$, $\forall$ $i,j \geq 1$. \end{fact} Fact~\ref{fact1} follows from Assumption~\ref{ass:CovStat}.
-Fact~\ref{fact1} ($a$) ensures that the least square estimator of $\pmb{\alpha}^*$ is unbiased and consistent.
-Fact~\ref{fact1} ($b$) is crucial for feature selection among the $u$'s.
-In particular, $E(\mathbf{u}_ty_{t-l})=\pmb{0}$ removes population level multicollinearity, while $E(u_{it}y_{t-l}|u_{it-1}y_{t-l-1},u_{it-2}y_{t-l-2},\dots)=0$ removes the risk of spurious correlation due to serial correlation (see Section~\ref{sec:Density_c}).
+Furthermore, the inclusion of lagged terms also helps mitigating serial correlation in the residuals.

+\begin{rem} When $p_y=0$, ARMAr-LASSO uses only the $u_t$ as predictors, leaving $v_t$ to capture all serial correlation.
+Including lags of $y_t$ ($p_y>0$) allows one to model and exploit serial correlation.
+Under the common AR($p$) restriction, $s_y = p$ ensures that $v_t$ is a white noise; using fewer lags ($s_y < p$) reduces forecasting performance.
+Without this restriction, ARMAr-LASSO automatically selects $s_y$ based on the maximum AR/ARMA order of the predictors and errors.
+Although a formal theoretical proof of this result is beyond the scope of the present study, our numerical evidence shows that when $p_y$ exceeds the maximum order of the predictors and/or error terms, ARMAr-LASSO consistently outperforms the benchmark methods (see Section~\ref{sec:FiltersExp}). \end{rem}